mvolkmann/blog/src/prolog.md

 ```

 The {% aTargetBlank "https://www.swi-prolog.org/pldoc/man?predicate=format/2",
-"format" %} predicate also writes to the current output stream.
+"format" %} predicate can also write to the current output stream.
 It takes a format string and a list of values
 to be substituted into the format string.
 (In Scryer Prolog, `use_module(library(format)).`